Korivash/mySQL-Autobackup-script/README.md

 Follow the steps below to use the script and backup your SQL database:

-1. Open a text editor and create a new file.
+1. Create a new folder.
 2. Download start.bat file above:
 3. Open the start.bat file with your text editor of choice: